Take a Tour Through François Boucheix’s Surreal Artistic Career

-Surrealist painter François Boucheix said the desire for more romantic canvases led him to the “happy” surrealism revealed by his artwork.
-In 1965, he abandoned sad surrealism and turned his creative energies to a world that was dreamy and colorful.
+Surrealist painter François Boucheix said the desire for more romantic canvases led him to the “happy” Surrealism revealed by his artwork.
+In 1965, he abandoned traditional Surrealism and turned his creative energies to a world that was dreamy and colorful.
 “Success was immediate for me,” he said.

 When he was just 14, Boucheix lost his father to a serious illness.
 At 16, he had to leave his home in a mountain village in the center of France to go work at a restaurant.

 “Life was hard,” he said.
 “In the evenings after work, I would take up my pencils and my first paintbrushes to draw.
 I desperately wanted to be a painter.”
 He said he copied the styles of Paul Cézanne and Henri de Toulouse-Lautrec.

 During his Naval service in North Africa, Boucheix held his first painting exhibit.
 Upon his return, for three years he lived at the foot of Mont Blanc and exhibited his work at several galleries.

 In 1965, Boucheix’s first exhibit was in Paris alongside Salvador Dali.
 During their conversations, Dali told him that a painter is never truly recognized unless he opens his own personal museum while he’s alive.
 “So it was in memory of Salvador Dali that I opened my own museum at the age of 67,” said Boucheix.
 Musée Boucheix is in Vichy, France.

 The painter has painted in the same studio daily for more than 50 years.
 “Time passes too quickly for me.
 I’ll never have the time I need to paint all the canvases I have in my memory,” he said.
 “So I paint the time that passes with clocks all marking a different hour.”